Function Optimization with Posterior Gaussian Derivative Process: Summary and conclusion

-Applications of our Bayesian optimization algorithm to various examples ranging from simple to challenging, led to encouraging and insightful results.
-Choice of initial values for starting TMCMC of our algorithm is seen to affect mixing, but as we argued, optima yielded by good existing optimization algorithms can act as good initial values for TMCMC.
-Moreover, we have also demonstrated that even with less adequate mixing, our Bayesian algorithm can still significantly outperform popular optimization methods.
-Thus, the TMCMC mixing issue is perhaps not too important, at least for low dimensional problem.
+The application of our Bayesian optimization algorithm to a variety of examples, ranging from simple to challenging, has produced encouraging and insightful results.
+The choice of initial values for the TMCMC sampler can affect mixing; however, as argued in the paper, the optima obtained by good existing optimization algorithms can serve as effective initial values for TMCMC.
+Moreover, we have shown that even when mixing is less than ideal, our Bayesian algorithm can still significantly outperform popular optimization methods.
+Consequently, the TMCMC mixing issue may not be critical, at least for low‑dimensional problems.

-Dimensionality of the problem seems to be a far more serious issue.
-Indeed, our experimental results demonstrate that as dimension increases, accuracy of our algorithm deteriorates.
-High dimensionality also seriously affects TMCMC mixing by excessively restricting the input space through the prior constraints.
-These are only natural, but need to be dealt with seriously.
-Our future endeavors will address these issues.
+Dimensionality poses a much more serious challenge.
+Our experimental results demonstrate that as the dimension increases, the accuracy of the algorithm deteriorates.
+High dimensionality also severely impairs TMCMC mixing by excessively restricting the input space through the prior constraints.
+The reason is that the prior requires the gradient norm to be small and the Hessian positive definite; in high dimensions, the region of the parameter space that satisfies these conditions is extremely small, making it difficult for a Markov chain to explore effectively.

+Fortunately, the TMCMC mixing problem can be completely circumvented by replacing TMCMC with the general i.i.d. sampling procedure developed by \ctn{bhattacharya2025iid} (see also \ctn{bhattacharya2021multimodal}, \ctn{bhattacharya2021doubly}, \ctn{bhattacharya2022dirichlet}, \ctn{bhattacharya2025flows} for extensions).
+Using i.i.d. sampling, sampling accuracy can be maintained almost perfectly even as the dimension increases, which is expected to dramatically improve the quality of the optima obtained by our method.
+This approach eliminates the need for careful tuning of proposal distributions and the risk of poor mixing, making it particularly attractive for high‑dimensional optimization problems.